scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 1. The first phase consists of a linear movement along the launch rail:
-The motion of the rocket is restricted to one dimension, which means that only the translation along the rail needs to be modelled.
+The motion of the rocket is restricted to one dimension, which means that only the translation along the rail needs to be modeled.
 During this phase, four forces can act on the rocket: weight, engine thrust, rail reactions, and aerodynamic forces.

 2. After completely leaving the rail, a phase of 6 degrees of freedom (DOF) is established,